rbind/blog.jemu.name/content/post/2017-11-15-create-a-backup-script-for-your-r-packages.md

 You get the idea.

 Note how I make use of `installed.packaged()` again to make sure to not repeatedly install and re-install packages that might have already been installed as a dependency of a previous package.
+And yes, this will only work for CRAN packages.
+If you rely on GitHub or local packages in production, I'll just assume you're aware of that and act accordingly, but that's out of the scope of this little thing.
+If you want *proper* package reproducibility and whatnot, you're probably better of using a *proper package management thing* like… `packrat`?
+Microsoft's MRAN?
+I don't know.
+I just did this little thing.
+Don't email me.

 Sooo… that's what I did this evening.
 Just wanted to share that.